 Website design requires a decision-making framework, often called design principles.

 We must strive to write in plain English, and all content should be tailored to the medium as appropriate.

-We strive for consistency in content and design across all channels.
+The University of St Andrews is unique.
+We strive for a consistent digital identity in our content and design across all channels and platforms.

 Content should be driven from central data sources where possible to avoid incorrect information and duplication.

 A consistent design style will ensure the transition between our products and services is as unobtrusive as possible.